Senior Specialist, Events & Programming

 - Develop and maintain relationships with DSA sponsors and act as liaison to sponsors as sponsorship packages relate to/result in events in Occidental Square.

 - Develop event recaps/proof of performance for key park activations.

-- Attending monthly City Special Events Committee and track large events that may affect the central waterfront.
+- Attend monthly City Special Events Committee and tracking large events with Seattle Parks and Recreation overlap.

 GENERAL DSA SUPPORT